physiozoo/physiozoo/docs/sections/tutorials/hrvanalysis.rst

 .. image:: ../../_static/hrvanalysis_mainui.png
    :align: center

-On the upper figure (A) the selected window (colored in blue) defines the time interval for which the HRV measures are computed.
-On the lower pannel (B), the RR time series is plotted.
+In the upper figure (A) the selected window (colored in blue) defines the time interval for which the HRV measures are computed.
+In the lower panel (B), the RR time series is plotted.
 Two windows are drawn on it: one window with a red frame and one with a blue frame (and alpha color from within.)
-The red window defines the part of the RR time series which is plotted on the larger upper figure (A).
-The blue frame defined the part of the RR time series for which the HRV measures will be computed.
-The window can be modified (extended/shrank/moved) using the mouse.
+The red window defines the part of the RR time series plotted in the larger upper figure (A).
+The blue frame defines the part of the RR time series for which the HRV measures will be computed.
+The window can be modified (extended/shrunk/moved) using the mouse.
 Pannel (C) shows all the HRV measures that have been computed.

 Congrats!
 You have made your first HRV analysis with **PhysioZoo**!

 .. note:: Every time you move the analysis window to another location the newly selected segment will be automatically analyzed.
 You can disable this by deselecting the checkbox “Auto Compute” located under the “Compute” button.

 .. note:: The length of the selected window is important.
-A number of HRV measures assumes that the RR time series is stationary over the selected window.
+Some HRV measures assume that the RR time series is stationary over the selected window.
 In our context stationary means that the statistical properties of the RR time series (such as mean and standard deviation) are about constant.
 Other measures such as the detrended fluctuation analysis ones do not assume stationarity and thus a long window may be used.

 **Exporting HRV measures**
 --------------------------------------------